 Parental Abandonment: Integra and Seras were both orphaned in their youth.
 Pip was too, apparently — he lived with his grandfather.
 Maxwell was abandoned by his parents into an orphanage, and all Iscariot members are hinted to have been raised by Anderson.
 Alucard, if going by his historical background, was sent as political hostage to the Ottoman Empire along with his brother Radu by his father.

-In volume 5, a Nazi mook laments his inability to feed pigeons in the park.
+In Volume 5, a Nazi mook laments his inability to feed pigeons in the park.

 Alucard is generally cruel and mocking towards Seras (although he is privately fond and respectful of her), but when he genuinely upsets her, he usually relents or makes slight apologies.
 He also shows concern when she is injured, and offered her his blood so she could defend herself from Anderson.
-When he meets her after her becoming a true vampire, he literally pets her on the head while looking genuinely proud of her.
+When he meets her after she becomes a true vampire, he literally pets her on the head while looking genuinely proud of her.

 Pinned to the Wall: Alucard impales Rip van Winkle with her musket right before eating her.

-Please Don't Leave Me: A variant of this in volume 10: when Integra cries out to Alucard "Don't disappear!!"
+Please Don't Leave Me: A variant of this in Volume 10: when Integra cries out to Alucard "Don't disappear!!"